Insurance Coverage Issues in Defamation, Libel and Slander Cases

 We are committed to fighting for our clients’ rights in the courtroom and at the negotiating table and taking their cases to Appellate Court or Supreme Court, if necessary to protect a trial court victory or to overturn a trial court decision, that as here, got the law wrong and misinterpreted the contract language at issue by construing it in favor of Farmers as opposed to the insured which is contrary to long standing Illinois law.
 We have fought for many of clients to obtain use of their insurance policies in defending a wide variety of lawsuits including defamation cases and other business torts or class actions.

 Conveniently located in Chicago and Elmhurst, Illinois, we have obtained victories for our clients prosecuting or defending defamation, internet defamation, and cyber smear cases for clients from all over the country in courtrooms throughout Illinois and the Chicago area.
-To schedule a consultation with one of our Chicago defamation, libel or slander attorneys, you can contact us online or give us a call on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+To schedule a consultation with one of our Chicago defamation, libel or slander attorneys, you can contact us online or give us a call at 630-333-0333.